 The company also was generous with state and local candidates from both major political parties.
 Its tentacles were wrapped around high-profile figures in several administrations.

-Half of America was fed up with the swamp of political elites, their diffusion of responsibility, and their growing distance from a majority of America , hence the upsurgence of Donald Trump.
+Half of America was fed up with the swamp of political elites, their diffusion of responsibility, and their growing distance, hence the upsurgence of Donald Trump.
 The political Establishment, knocked off its pedestal, is doing everything it can to regain power.
 Robert Mueller, a Republican, and Andrew Weissmann, a donor to President Obama’s campaigns, are united to take down President Donald Trump.
 Andrew Weissmann is no doubt strategizing on how to use the pawn that General Michael Flynn represents to declare “checkmate.”
 Andrew Fastow, now out of jail and voluntarily researching legal documents and giving talks on corporate fraud, is likely empathizing from a helpless position.

 ¹ Quotes below from an article published in The Economist regarding the role of Arthur Andersen & Co. in the Enron case (“Reversed and remanded”, 2005),